 This post may contain affiliate links.
 If you choose to make a purchase from a site we’ve linked to, we make a small commision at no extra cost to you.
 It’s a win-win!

 What are the Taupo Maori carvings and how can you find them?

-The Māori rock carvings are an impressive piece of contemporary artwork that were created by a traditional Māori carver in 1980.
-It includes a huge 14 metre tattooed face carved into the side of the cliff and a collection of smaller, but still impressive, sculptures in the rock formations that surround the cliff.
+The Māori rock carvings are an impressive piece of contemporary artwork that was created by a traditional Māori carver in 1980.
+It includes a huge 14-metre tattooed face carved into the side of the cliff and a collection of smaller, but still impressive, sculptures in the rock formations that surround the cliff.

 So where exactly are they?
 I mean, Lake Taupō is roughly the size of singapore, you’d be paddling all day without an exact location.

 You’ll find the Māori carvings in the cliffs of Mine Bay on the North shores of Lake Taupō, about 11km (by road) from Taupo, but don’t expect an easy stroll from your car.

 What makes this artwork even more unique is the fact that they’re not accessible from land.
 A special effort has to be made to reach them and if you go via kayak, once you turn the corner and see the towering face it will feel like you’ve earned the experience of drifting next to the water guardians.

 Kayaking on Lake Taupō – Finding the Taupo Maori Carvings;

 If you really want to see the carvings up close, you have two viable options; hire kayaks or join a boat tour.
 You’ll know by now that we’re not big fans of tours, preferring to explore at our own pace without being surrounded by other tourists… there’s nothing worse than other tourists, am I right?
 Luckily, that’s where Taupō Kayaking Adventures stepped in for us.